akecam/airbnb-clone-project/README.md

 * Quality Assurance Engineer - verify whether an application meets the requirements—both functional and non-functional.

 * UI/UX Designer - devises intuitive, easy-to-use, and eye-pleasing interface for the product, while the UX for thinks out an entire journey of a user’s interaction with a product.

+## Technology Stack
+* Django: a web framework for building RESTFUL

+* openAPI: A standard formating and documentation of the RESTAPI for the project

+* PostgreSQL: the relational database being used

+* GraphQL:

+* Kafta: Event service

+* Redis: Casching system

+## Database Design
+* User Authentication
+	* Endpoints: `/users/`, `/users/{user_id}/`
+	* Features: Register new users, authenticate, and manage user profiles.

+*	Property Management
+	* Endpoints: `/properties/`, `/properties/{property_id}/`
+	* Features: Create, update, retrieve, and delete property listings.

+*	Booking System
+	* Endpoints: `/bookings/`, `/bookings/{booking_id}/`
+	* Features: Make, update, and manage bookings, including check-in and check-out details.

+*	Payment Processing
+	* Endpoints: `/payments/`
+	* Features: Handle payment transactions related to bookings.

+*	Review System
+	* Endpoints: `/reviews/`, `/reviews/{review_id}/`
+	* Features: Post and manage reviews for properties.

+## Feature Breakdown

+* User Management: Provides interfaces for the user to be able to manage their data

+* Property Management: Provides interfaces for project managers or owners to manage their property

+* Booking System: Provides interfaces for users to book property and property owner/managers to manage bookings